 13. A bunch of Bunker Troglodytes visited BFC Valcartier early 2000s.
 Had a good tour but no response to info exchange cooperation of for any of the remaining stuff as artifacts.
 In any case the place had been extensively gutted and reconfigured for Y2K preparations.
 Came back in a blinding snow storm! http://g.co/maps/pvqbu

 14. Vote at West Carleton Townshop to continue to try and sell the bunker but to allow the “Diefenbunker Development Corporation to buy it for $3.
 1997-8

-15. Visit by Sergie Ivanoff Russian Minister of Defence (about 2004?) with four Russian Army generals and two navel commanders sheparded by two RCMP officials.
+15. Visit by Sergie Ivanoff Russian Minister of Defence (ca 2004) with four Russian Army generals and two navel commanders shepherded by two RCMP officers.
 They seemed to enjoy their visit and showed a great deal of interest in an exhibit we had on display at the time on Cold War Toys (on both sides of the iron curtain).
-Ivanoff indicated interest in helping us with a Russian Civil Defense exhibit – and on the spot appeared to assign one of the naval commanders to look after it – unfortunately nothing came of it.
+Ivanov indicated interest in helping us with a Russian Civil Defense exhibit – and on the spot appeared to assign one of the naval commanders to look after it – unfortunately nothing came of it.
 It would have made a great exhibit because the Soviets were highly invested in civil defence for their people.

 Webmaster Note: This History of Past and Continuing Exhibits and Functional Re-Creations was compiled by Doug Beaton, a long-time volunteer and the person primarily responsible for the build up and cataloging of virtually all of the Diefenbunker’s Collection of Archives and Artifacts as well as the acquisition and display of its current library of over 6000 volumes and pamphlets.
 Click on the headline above to see the document.